What is a Factual Resident of Canada

 A factual resident of Canada is someone who lives or travels outside the country but maintains significant residential ties with Canada.
 According to the CRA (Canada Revenue Agency), this status means you’re still considered a resident for income tax purposes.
 Even if you live abroad temporarily or for extended periods, certain connections to Canada may keep you in the tax system.

-This is different from other categories like non-resident, deemed resident, or deemed non-resident.
+This differs from other categories, such as non-resident, deemed resident, or deemed non-resident.
 Each has unique rules.
 Factual residency hinges on the strength of your personal, social, and economic ties to Canada.

 Residential Ties That Make You a Factual Resident

-The Canada Revenue Agency (CRA) uses a set of criteria to determine whether you’re a factual resident.
+The CRA uses a set of criteria to determine whether you’re a factual resident.
 These are generally divided into primary and secondary ties.

 Types of Residential Ties